 📞 Personal Details.
 Name, address, contact details, GMC number.

-📝 Summary statement.
+📝 Summary Statement.
 A short sentence or two summarising your current position, your interests and what kind of work you are looking for.
 This may also include your career aspirations, depending on which type of job you are applying for.
-A good template to start withis:
+A good template to start with is:

 “I am an F2 Doctor currently working at Southampton General Hospital.
 I have a passion for Emergency Medicine with a special interest in Paediatric EM, and I am seeking a 12-month Clinical Fellowship in ED starting in August 2020 after I complete Foundation Training”

 🏥 Clinical Experience.
 Details of your Foundation Training rotations and key duties.
-Adjust the focus based on what job you're applying for - if it's an ED fellowship that F2 rotation should be given much more detail than others.
+Adjust the focus based on what job you're applying for.
+If it's an ED fellowship that F2 rotation should be given much more detail than others.
 You could also include any previous relevant part-time work you have done in this section, or make a new section for previous work if you have extensive work experience prior to Foundation Training.

-🎯 Skills and qualities.
-This section will vary depending on which type of job you are applying for - see below.
-This is your chance to call out specific skills, procedures and qualities that are important for the roles you're applying for, and explain how you have demonstrated this in your work.
+🎯 Skills and Qualities.
+This section will vary depending on which type of job you are applying for.
+See below.
+This is your chance to call out specific skills, procedures, and qualities that are important for the roles you're applying for, and explain how you have demonstrated this in your work.

 🤓 Education.
-Keep this very brief as this is much less relevant that your recent clinical experience.
+Keep this very brief as this is much less relevant than your recent clinical experience.
 Most people will simply have their A level grades and subjects.
 You could include the number and grades of your GCSEs if you have room on the page, but it isn’t essential

 ❓ References.
 Either the details of your referees, or a line to say that references are available on request.
 Most places will ask separately for your reference details.